-From Hotmail header information, the investigation authorities may be able to identify the Hotmail IP address that can further be used to determine sender’s details.
-In some cases, masking, redirecting and spoofing techniques are used by the sender to prevent its accurate information.
+From Hotmail header information, the investigation officers may be able to identify the Hotmail IP address that can further be used to determine the sender’s details.
+In some cases, masking, redirecting, and spoofing techniques are used by the sender to prevent accurate information.

 Email headers are categorized into two main sections, they are: